-In ClickUp formulas are quite powerful, but you can only use fields from a single Task.
+In ClickUp, formulas are quite powerful, but you can only use fields from a single Task.
 It’s understandable since there are no true relations.
 As a result, the usefulness of formulas is somewhat limited.
-However, you can calculate something on a Dashboard, which is very helpful.
+However, you can calculate something on a Dashboard, which feels like a workaround but is still helpful.

 Features.Filter(State.Final != true).Sum(Effort)

-Fibery has slightly fewer views: List, Board, Calendar, Timeline, Whiteboard, Table.
+Fibery has almost the same views: List, Board, Calendar, Timeline, Whiteboard, Table, Form, Map.
 Some views are more powerful.
 For example, List can represent deep hierarchies, Board can have horizontal lanes, Whiteboard is much more flexible and feature-rich.

 Gantt Chart in ClickUp is pretty nice.
 You can visualize tasks and sub-tasks, create dependencies on the fly and control the critical path.

 Hierarchical List visualizes unlimited levels of hierarchy.
-For example, here we can see a Product Area with all its Features, User Stories, and Bugs.
+For example, here we can see a Product Area with all its Features, Tasks, and Bugs.

 💪 ClickUp has decent Dashboards to visualize various information.
 There are many widgets, including charts, metrics, tables, etc. It is quite extensive, but the approach is complicated — there is no unified mechanism to create a chart, so you have to learn where to find all the charts and customize them for your needs.